hussain2y2/react-tailwind/README.md

 Click the button `Show Five Products` on the top right corner and the products list view will be changed just the first five products name and image will be shown.

-Click the button again and all the products list will be shown again.
+Click the button again and all the products list will be shown back.